 To set up a PT PMA, you will need to fulfill the following requirements:

-A PT can be incorporated easily in Bali with a very small amount of capital: IDR 51 million or US$ 3,600.
+A PT can be incorporated easily in Bali with a very small amount of capital.
 However, it can only be solely owned by an Indonesian, and not even 1% of foreign ownership is allowed.

 The limitation of foreign ownership of certain business sectors under the NIL, also means that if you are a foreigner and would like to venture into this restricted sector, you must have a local partner in Indonesia.

 Cekindo can assist you in finding a local partner for partially foreign-ownership restricted sectors; as well as forming a local company with professional shareholders/directors/commissioners (Special Purpose Vehicle company) for sectors that are fully restricted for foreign ownership.
 Do not intend to find an Indonesian partner or Special Purpose Vehicle on your own without any legal written agreements.

 You will need a place to stay for starting your life in Bali.
 Renting a property is allowed for foreigners in Bali provided that you have a KITAS.
 The lease period can range from 1 to 3 years and the leasehold agreement is permitted to be drafted to a maximum of 25 years.

 Land ownership is only reserved for Indonesian citizens in Bali with Hak Milik.
 In order for foreigners to own a piece of land in Bali, you will need an Indonesian local partner to assist you to buy real estate.

 However, engaging an unreliable Indonesian partner on your own can be extremely risky.
 One safe and alternative way to buy property in Bali is via the incorporation of a 100% foreign-owned PT PMA.
 With that, you will be able to acquire the Right to Build (Hak Guna Bangunan).